Healthy Texas Women Information for Providers

 Can pregnant women enroll?

 No. Providers may refer pregnant women to HHSC to determine their eligibility for Medicaid for Pregnant Women or CHIP perinatal coverage.
-If a woman becomes pregnant while she is covered by the Women’s Health Program, she may apply for Medicaid for Pregnant Women or CHIP perinatal.
-Once enrolled in one of those two programs, she will be automatically disenrolled from the Women’s Health Program.
+If a woman becomes pregnant while she is covered by Healthy Texas Women, she may apply for Medicaid for Pregnant Women or CHIP perinatal.
+Once enrolled in one of those two programs, she will be automatically disenrolled from Healthy Texas Women.

-Can women who have Medicaid for Pregnant Women (MPW) transition to the Texas Women's Health Program to avoid a gap in coverage?
+Can women who have Medicaid for Pregnant Women (MPW) transition to Healthy Texas Women to avoid a gap in coverage?

-A woman cannot be enrolled in the Women’s Health Program and either Medicaid for Pregnant Women or CHIP perinatal at the same time.
-To transition from Medicaid or CHIP perinatal to the Women’s Health Program, she may apply for the program in the last month eligibility for her other pregnancy coverage.
-If she meets the eligibility criteria, her Women’s Health Program coverage will begin the first day of the month following the end of her Medicaid or CHIP perinatal coverage.
+If a woman is not eligible to be auto-enrolled into HTW, she may apply for the program in the last month she is eligible for pregnancy coverage.
+If she meets the eligibility criteria, her Healthy Texas Women coverage will begin the first day of the month following the end of her Medicaid or CHIP perinatal coverage.

 Can women with health insurance coverage enroll?

-Women enrolled in Medicaid, CHIP, or Medicare Parts A or B are not eligible for the Women’s Health Program.
+Women enrolled in Medicaid, CHIP, or Medicare Parts A or B are not eligible for Healthy Texas Women.
 A woman who has private health insurance is not eligible for the program unless:

 - Her private coverage does not cover family planning services (physician office visits and procedures, as well as contraceptive drug and devices), or